 - Backup power.
 Some detectors get energy from batteries, others are plugged into your electrical system.
 You may want one that plugs in but also has a backup battery in case of emergency.

 - Highest accuracy.
 If you want to be as safe as can be, find the detector with the highest accuracy.
 It will be listed as long as the detector is certified.

 Once you’ve done your research, go ahead and get those CO detectors for your Glen Carbon or Highland home.
 Installing them should be easy and the resultant peace of mind is well worth the effort.
 If you need assistance, contact Ernst Heating & Cooling.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, Bethalto, Edwardsville, Collinsville, Maryville, Staunton and Troy, Illinois about energy and home comfort issues (specific to HVAC systems).
-For more information about carbon monoxide detectors and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about carbon monoxide detectors and other HVAC topics, visit our blog.